A Detailed Guide to Side Hustles by OTDUDE

 There are so many opportunities with side hustles that it really is up to your imagination.
 Best of all, they allow you to even work from home or to earn passive income.

 This also assumes that you have good personal finance literacy.
 Many people may have poor spending habits, enormous credit card debt, and are contributing to their first 401(k) when they get their first job.
 That was certainly the case for me.
-I plan to write a post on this in subsequent posts for “OTFIRE”, as this is a whole different and awesome topic in itself.

 Active vs Passive